Char Dham Yatra Route Map – A Voyage to the Divine

 • Vankatesh

 Additionally, in a bid to promote local cuisines and support women’s empowerment, the Rudraprayag district administration has introduced the concept of opening eateries serving traditional foods for pilgrims undertaking the Char Dham Yatra.
-Notably, the packing of the food items is in environmentally-friendly paper-made utensils.
+Notably, the food items are packed in environmentally friendly paper-made utensils.

 Along the 16-km trek route from Gaurikund to Kedarnath, the district administration has allocated 10 shops to women’s self-help groups who will manage these eateries.
 These shops will now showcase local cuisines.
-They will also add an ‘Uttarakhandi touch’ to the food which will be served to the lakhs of pilgrims who come for the annual pilgrimage.
-This initiative is expected to provide employment to around 100 women for a duration of six months, promoting local cuisine and supporting women’s empowerment in the region.
+They will also add an ‘Uttarakhandi touch’ to the food, which will be served to the lakhs of pilgrims who come for the annual pilgrimage.
+This initiative is expected to provide employment to around 100 women for six months, promote local cuisine, and support women’s empowerment in the region.

 Accommodation in Char Dham Yatra